Harry Wilson (footballer, born 1997)

-Harry Wilson (born 22 March 1997) is a Welsh professional footballer who plays as a winger or attacking midfielder for club Fulham and the Wales national team.
+Harry Wilson (born 22 March 1997) is a Welsh professional footballer who plays as a winger or attacking midfielder for club Leeds United and the Wales national team.

+A product of Liverpool's Academy, Wilson joined the club in 2005 at the age of 8 but would only register 2 first team appearances for Liverpool, being sent out on loan to various clubs throughout the English football pyramid including Crewe Alexandra, Hull City, Derby County (where he helped the club reach the 2019 Championship play-off final), Bournemouth (where he got his first season of Premier League experience), Cardiff City and Fulham.
+On loan at Fulham, Wilson won the 2021–22 EFL Championship title and the club promotion to the Premier League, being included in the PFA's and EFL's Championship Team of the Season.
+Wilson would sign permanently for Fulham from Liverpool for their first season back in the top flight.

-In October 2013, Wilson became the youngest player to play for Wales, at the age of 16 years and 207 days, beating a record previously held by Gareth Bale.
-He also became Liverpool's youngest international.
+At international level, Wilson became the youngest player to represent Wales in October 2013 at the age of 16 years and 207 days, beating a record previously held by Gareth Bale.
+He also became Liverpool's youngest international and a rare player to make their senior international debut before their senior club debut.
 Wilson was part of the Wales team that qualified for the FIFA World Cup in 2022 for the first time since 1958.